Genivia/ugrep/README.md

             specified, the number of threads spawned is limited to NUM.
     --sort[=KEY]
             Displays matching files in the order specified by KEY in recursive searches.
-KEY can be `name' to sort by pathname (default), `best' to sort by best match with option -Z (sort by best match requires two passes over the input files), `size' to sort by file size, `used' to sort by last access time, `changed' to sort by last modification time, and `created' to sort by creation time.
+Normally the ug command sorts by name whereas the ugrep batch command displays matches in no particular order to improve performance.
+The sort KEY can be `name' to sort by pathname (default), `best' to sort by best match with option -Z (sort by best match requires two passes over files, which is expensive), `size' to sort by file size, `used' to sort by last access time, `changed' to sort by last modification time and `created' to sort by creation time.
 Sorting is reversed with `rname', `rbest', `rsize', `rused', `rchanged', or `rcreated'.
 Archive contents are not sorted.
 Subdirectories are sorted and displayed after matching files.
 FILE arguments are searched in the same order as specified.
-Normally ugrep displays matches in no particular order to improve performance.

 To show only the first 10 matches of `FIXME` in C++ files in the working directory and all subdirectories below:

-    ugrep -R -m10 -tc++ FIXME
+    ug -R -m10 -tc++ FIXME

 Same, but recursively search up to two directory levels, meaning that `./` and `./sub/` are visited but not deeper:

-    ugrep -2 -m10 -tc++ FIXME
+    ug -2 -m10 -tc++ FIXME

 To show only the first two files that have one or more matches of `FIXME` in the list of files sorted by pathname, using `--max-files=2`:

-    ugrep --sort -R --max-files=2 -tc++ FIXME
+    ug --sort -R --max-files=2 -tc++ FIXME

 To search file `install.sh` for the occurrences of the word `make` after the first line, we use `-K` with line number 2 to start searching, where `-n` shows the line numbers in the output:

-    ugrep -n -K2 -w make install.sh
+    ug -n -K2 -w make install.sh

 Same, but restricting the search to lines 2 to 40 (inclusive):

-    ugrep -n -K2,40 -w make install.sh
+    ug -n -K2,40 -w make install.sh

 Same, but showing all lines 2 to 40 with `-y`:

-    ugrep -y -n -K2,40 -w make install.sh
+    ug -y -n -K2,40 -w make install.sh

 Same, but showing only the first four matching lines after line 2, with one line of context:

-    ugrep -n -C1 -K2 -m4 -w make install.sh
+    ug -n -C1 -K2 -m4 -w make install.sh

 🔝 [Back to table of contents](#toc)